Futuristic Dragon

 Futuristic Dragon is the eleventh studio album by English rock band T. Rex, released worldwide on 30 January 1976 by EMI Records bar North America.
 The album was preceded by two successful singles that went into the UK chart, "New York City" and "Dreamy Lady".
 The album saw Marc Bolan continuing to experiment, blending rock with soul music and disco elements on certain tracks.
+Derided by critics upon release, the album has since been reappraised by major British and US music media.

 Content, music and sleeve

 The album features some unusually dense production from singer and songwriter Marc Bolan, especially on "Chrome Sitar" and "Calling All Destroyers", which contained unusual musical embellishments such as the sitar and other sonic sound effects.